PriyankaaNigam/AI-Data-Unlocked/TV_program_performance/README.md

        VAR net= MAXX(top1, channel_ratings[Network])
        VAR v= MAXX(top1, [V])
        RETURN prog & " _ " & net & " _ " & FORMAT(v, "0,,.0M")

+**Weighted % Change in Viewship:** Standard % change treats all programs equally, regardless of their audience size.
+I created the Weighted % Change metric because it takes into account the audience size and better captures the business impact of viewership shifts.
+It highlights whether the networks with larger audiences are gaining or losing viewers and gives a more accurate picture of overall market momentum.

 3.  **Dashboard Design**:

       The dashboard features: